dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Developer tools** - Prevent the end user from opening the Edge developer tools.
 - 	**Extensions** - Allow the end user to install Edge extensions on the device.
 - 	**InPrivate browsing** - Prevent the end user from opening InPrivate browsing sessions.
+-	**Show first run page** – Stops the introduction page from appearing the first time you run Edge.
-- 	**First run url** - Enter the URL that the Edge browser will open the first time it's run (mobile only).
+	-	**First run URL** – Specifies the URL of a page that will be displayed the first time a user runs Edge (Windows 10 Mobile only).
 - 	**Homepages** - Add a list of sites that will be used as home pages in the Edge browser (desktop only).
+- 	**Changes to start page** – Lets users change the start pages displayed when Edge is opened.
+Use the Homepages setting to create the page, or list of pages that will be opened when Edge starts.
 - 	**Block access to about flags** - Prevent the end user from accessing the about:flags page in Edge that contains developer and experimental settings.
 - 	**Smart screen prompt override** - Allow the end user to bypass SmartScreen filter warnings about potentially malicious websites.
 - 	**Smart screen prompt override for files** - Allow the end user to bypass SmartScreen filter warnings about downloading potentially malicious files.
 - 	**WebRtc localhost ip address** - Block the users localhost IP address from being displayed when making phone calls using the web RTC protocol.
 - 	**Default search engine** - Specify the default search engine to be used.
 End users can change this value at any time.
+- 	**Clear browsing data on exit** – Clears history, and browsing data when the user exits Edge.
+-	**Live Tile data collection** – Stops Windows collecting information from the Live Tile when users pin a site to the start menu from Edge.

 ## Search
 - **Safe Search (mobile only)** - Control how Cortana filters adult content in search results.
 You can select **Strict**, **Moderate**, or allow the end user to choose their own settings.